 How to Fly for Cheap or Nearly Free

-My #1 tip to getting the best deals on flights is just to be flexible.
+My #1 tip to getting the best deals on flights is just to BE FLEXIBLE.
 Flexible with your travel dates and flexible with your destination.
 I realize this isn’t for everyone.
-We world school our children and work from home, so obviously we use this factor to our advantage.
+We worldschool our children and work from home, so obviously, we use this factor to our advantage.
 Another added bonus about this is that we get to see popular places when other tourists aren’t usually there.
 I promise, it’s better this way!

 If you’re flexible in your flight dates or destination or at least have a time frame or continent that you are interested, you can explore the best deals during these times and locations.
 There are several ways to do this, but I’ll list my favorites:

-Kayak Explore: Here you can enter a month or a season that you want to travel, the city that you want to leave from and a price max.
-You’ll get a map full of the cheapest round trip flights around the world during that time from your city.
+Here you can enter a month or a season that you want to travel, the city that you want to leave from and a price max.
+You’ll get a map full of the cheapest round-trip flights around the world during that time from your city.

 Click on the price and you will see the dates and you can search the flights from there.
 This can get pretty addicting to play around with!
 You might find some new destinations on the map that you never knew you wanted to go to!

 I seriously don’t know how these guys find awesome deals, but they are probably the best I’ve ever seen in all my years of traveling!
 They catch a lot of mistakes that make airfare crazy cheap!
 Super easy to use.
 You can also follow them on Twitter and get alerts when they have new deals.
 They are the only notifications I have turned on on my phone!
 This is where being flexible really comes in handy!

 If you don’t have the luxury of being flexible and have exact dates and an exact location, then be sure to shop around for your best deal.
 There are plenty of flight search engines out there.
 My favorites are